Join us for Eir Nordic Day in Stockholm, October 17, 2025.

 CATEGORIES OF RECOGNITION

-We welcomed submissions for activities by the individuals themselves or by someone else on their behalf, and we recognize excellence of care in two categories:
+We welcomed submissions for activities either by the individuals themselves or by someone else on their behalf, and we recognize excellence in care in two categories:

 ROLE MODELS